ionghitun/nginx-proxy/readme.md

                 ...
                 - nginx-proxy

-In `web/Dockerfile` you can include a conf where you define your servers`
+In `web/Dockerfile` you can include a conf where you define your servers`.

+When using in local environment the ssl certificates won't be created and a fallback to http will be created automatically.

 _Happy coding!_